-Students placed on academic probation or suspension may appeal to the Academic Standards Committee by filing an appeal with the Registrar.
-The student has the right to appeal any action affecting their academic status by obtaining the appropriate form from the Registrar’s Office: Appeal of Suspension, Appeal of Probation, Grade Appeal, or General Appeal.
+Students placed on academic probation or suspension may appeal to the Academic Standards Committee by filing an appeal form with the Office of the Registrar.
+The student has the right to appeal any action affecting their academic status by obtaining the appropriate form from the Office of the Registrar: Appeal of Suspension, Appeal of Probation, Grade Appeal, or General Appeal.

 Students who do not maintain a semester GPA of 2.00 are subject to academic probation for the next semester of regular attendance.
 Academic probation is not recorded on the transcript.
 The criteria for full- or part-time students are:

 - Full-time students, upon completion of 12 or more semester credit hours, are placed on academic probation if they have a GPA less than 2.00 (higher levels specific to each Bachelor’s program).
 If the number of semester credit hours drops below 12 as a result of an “In Progress” (IP) grade (see below), students are still considered to be making satisfactory progress.

 - Part-time students, upon completion of 16 or more cumulative semester credit hours, are placed on academic probation when a total of 11 or fewer credit hours of work have been attempted in a semester and cumulative GPA is less than a 2.00.

 - Students on academic probation may take no more than 14 credit hours per semester unless approved by an advisor.

 - President’s Honor List: Students must achieve a semester GPA of 4.00, complete a minimum of 12 credit hours, and receive no grades of “I” or “IP.”
 “Honors” will be noted on transcript.

 - Provost’s Honor List: Students must achieve a semester GPA of 3.50 –3.99, complete a minimum of 12 credit hours, and receive no grades of “I” or “IP.”
 “Honors” will be noted on transcript.